Coverage Path Planning for Holonomic UAVs via Uniaxial-Feasible, Gap-Severity Guided Decomposition: Coverage Path Planning Algorithm

 The decomposition proceeds recursively.
 After applying a cut \(\ell\) (Equation~\ref{eq:cutline}), the polygon \(P\) is partitioned into child regions \(\{P_1, P_2\}\), each of which is re-evaluated using the same monotonicity test (Criterion~\ref{def:acceptability}) and gap severity analysis.
 The process recurses on any subregion that remains non-monotone in both directions.
 Recursion terminates when all subregions satisfy the Feasibility Criterion~\ref{def:acceptability}.

 The purpose of the cut \(\ell\) is to distribute the concentration of concavities across the children, so that each inherits a smaller share of the non-monotone support.
 This tends to reduce concavity complexity of each constituent and encourages larger sweepable regions while keeping the number of partitions low.
 However, complex geometries can still lead to over-fragmentation.
 A common failure case occurs when the troublesome cross-sections are highly skewed or clustered.
 In such cases, a midpoint cut may intersect a narrow indentation and produce thin boundary slivers.
 To recover from such scenarios, we apply a post-processing merge.
 Let \(P_1\) and \(P_2\) be two subpolygons produced by the recursion that share a boundary.
-If their union \(P_1 \cup P_2\) is acceptable under the Uniaxial Feasibility Criterion \ref{def:acceptability}), we replace \(\{P_1, P_2\}\) with \(P_1 \cup P_2\) in the partition.
+If their union \(P_1 \cup P_2\) is acceptable under the Uniaxial Feasibility Criterion~\ref{def:acceptability}, we replace \(\{P_1, P_2\}\) with \(P_1 \cup P_2\) in the partition.
 This merge operation is applied iteratively to all adjacent pairs until no further merges are possible.
+Figure~\ref{fig:cpp-1x4-simple} summarizes the main stages of this decomposition workflow on an example polygon.